The Definitive List of the Worst DJ Names of All Time

 9. Minghead

-Remember the old days, the good old days, the golden days of yore, when Jade Goody was still alive and helping to slide the word “minger” into our daily vocabulary?
+Remember the old days, the good old days, the golden days of yore, when Jade Goody was still alive, and flashing her kebab at a nation, and helping slide the word “minger” into our daily vocabulary?
 It was a happier, free, friendlier time.
 Our naivety knew no bounds and we all believed that the concept of the minger was here to stay.
-We bought minger T-shirts and dried our bodies in minger towels.
-We ate off minger plates and drank pints of Kia Ora out of minger tumblers.
+We bought minger t-shirts and dried our bodies in minger towels.
+We ate off minger plates, and drank pints of Kia Ora out of minger tumblers.
 We were minger mad and we loved it.
 Then it all stopped.
 As quickly as the minger had embedded itself in a national psyche, it departed, leaving us bereft and alone.
 Only one man’s brave enough to fly the minger flag and that’s Minghead.
-Which would be fine if “Minghead” didn’t sound like the name of a poorly-attended Bill Bailey tour that saw the West Country comedian’s career die slowly in front of him in half empty 100 capacity rooms night after night.
+Which’d be fine if ‘Minghead’ didn’t sound like the name of a poorly-attended Bill Bailey tour that saw the West Country comedian’s career die slowly in front of him in half empty 100 capacity rooms night after night.

 8. Bass Bumpers